Action television: American television

 Action and adventure television series that Tasker described as "television staples" throughout the 1970s and 1980s included The Six Million Dollar Man, Charlie's Angels and The A-Team (1983–1987).
 By the 1980s, the realist style of action television has given way to a new emphasis on image and style that was ushered in partially from shifts in social, economic and politics in the United States with Osgerby, Gough-Yates and Wells writing that this was most exmpleified with Miami Vice (1984–1989) with its constant camera movements, unnatural color sachems and mood music.
 Both Miami Vice and Magnum P.I.
 (1980–1988), another action oriented crime series, would achieve success in the 1980s.

 Action was less prominent as a feature of crime series through the 1990s, being replaced with shows like dramas and procedurals like Law & Order, NYPD Blue, and Homicide, which had conventions with a greater emphasis on dialogue and debate over contemporary issues related to crime and policing.
 Action also began to play an important element in fantasy television genres with widely watched series such as Buffy the Vampire Slayer (1997–2003).
 These television productions were in response to the popularity of films like Terminator 2: Judgement Day and film series like Alien featured which featured female characters such as Sarah Connor and Ellen Ripley.
-These series began with characters characters and series such as Xena in Xena: Warrior Princess (1995–2001), Buffy Summers in Buffy the Vampire Slayer and several others that would emerge in their wake such as Alias (2001–2006), La Femme Nikita (1997–2001), Dark Angel (2000–2002), and Witchblade (2001–2002).
+These series began with characters and series such as Xena in Xena: Warrior Princess (1995–2001), Buffy Summers in Buffy the Vampire Slayer and several others that would emerge in their wake such as Alias (2001–2006), La Femme Nikita (1997–2001), Dark Angel (2000–2002), and Witchblade (2001–2002).

 The twenty-first century has seen action taking on a greater prominence once more in espionage and military-themed series including 24 (2001–2010, 2014) and NCIS and its even more action-oriented spin-off with NCIS: Los Angeles (2009–2023).